Is your drone stuck in a tree?

 If you prefer an easier method or lack the arm strength to reach the drone, an alternative can be to use either a bow and arrow or toy gun that you have lying around.
 Although BB guns can also get the job done, we can’t recommend them as a safe way to retrieve your drone.

-Whatever the tool of choice may be, always remember to shoot at a safe angle and aim for the branch holding the drone, not the drone itself.
+Whichever the tool of choice, always remember to shoot at a safe angle and aim for the branch holding the drone.

 7. Use a Slingshot